QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 ```{exercise-start}
 :label: edm_ex1
 ```
-Replicate the result in section {ref}`worker_entrepreneur` using NumPy and Matplotlib.
+In this exercise, replicate the result in section {ref}`worker_entrepreneur` using NumPy and Matplotlib.

 Compare your solution to SymPy's solution.